MicrosoftDocs/azure-dev-docs/articles/python/get-started-app-chat-template.md

 1. If you're prompted for a location for the OpenAI model, select a location that is near you.
 If the same location is available as your first location, select that.
 1. Wait until app is deployed.
 It may take 5-10 minutes for the deployment to complete.
 1. After the application has been successfully deployed, you see a URL displayed in the terminal.
-1. Select that URL labeled `Deploying service web` to open the chat application in a browser.
+1. Select that URL labeled `(✓) Done: Deploying service webapp` to open the chat application in a browser.

     :::image type="content" source="./media/get-started-app-chat-template/browser-chat-with-your-data.png" alt-text="Screenshot of chat app in browser showing several suggestions for chat input and the chat text box to enter a question.":::